qjmiao/ostk_inst/README.rst

 Install and Setup CentOS
 ========================
-During CentOS installation, please (1) reserve one disk partition or (2) reverve free space on system LVM2 volume group.
+During CentOS-6.5 installation on controller node, please (1) reserve one disk partition or (2) reserve free space on system LVM2 volume group (for VM volumes).

-After CentOS-6.5/x86_64 is installed (on either controller node or compute node), please do the following setup:
+After CentOS-6.5 is installed (on either controller node or compute node), please do the following setup:

 1. Disable SELinux::